-- Load a taxonomy and optionally tweak it based on reviewer feedback.
+- Load a taxonomy and optionally adjusadjusadjust it based on reviewer feedback.
 (Steps 1 and 2 can be completed in any order.)

-- Launch the Tamr machine learning model for categorization.
+- Label an initial set of records then launch the Tamr model for categorization.

-- Curate the feedback from reviewers and re-launch Tamr to improve record categorization.
+- Review the categories suggested by Tamr, provide feedback, and re-launch Tamr to improve record categorization.

 The initial stage of a categorization project is similar to that of a schema mapping project: an admin creates the project and uploads one or more input datasets.
 As in a schema mapping project, curators then map attributes in the input datasets to attributes in the unified schema.
 See Working with the Unified Dataset.